Techniques Reduce Muscle Soreness

 4. Focus on a Balanced Diet

-• Choosing good fats (like olive oil, avocados, nuts, and seeds)
+• Healthy fats like olive oil, avocados, and nuts

 Also Read: How can I Speed Up Muscle Recovery After Workouts?